 The Friends of the Spring Hill College Library is a volunteer group established to support and promote the Spring Hill College Library, Archives and Special Collections.
 The Friends raise and contribute funds through a variety of projects including the voluntary operation of the Book Nook used book store.
 The Friends encourage gifts and bequests of books and manuscripts to the Library and to the Archives and Special Collections and promote awareness of the Library and the college.

-This year, the Friends of the Spring Hill College Library made many contributions and gifts.
+During the 2017-2018 academic year, the Friends of the Spring Hill College Library made many contributions and gifts.
 These include:

 Foley Community Service Center gift in memory of volunteer Chip Drago: $2500

 Funds will be used to provide workbooks to support the ESL (English as a Second Language) program, where SHC students teach English to immigrants and refugees from all over the world.

 JSTOR Collection in honor of former library director Alice Bahr: $26,250